prominence-eosc/docs/jobs.md

 * PROMINENCE_JOB_ID: the id of the job
 * PROMINENCE_WORKFLOW_ID: the id of the associated workflow, if applicable
 * PROMINENCE_URL: URL of the PROMINENCE REST API
-* PROMINENCE_TOKEN: token which can be used to authenticate against the PROMINENCE REST API
+* PROMINENCE_TOKEN: token which can be used to authenticate against the PROMINENCE REST API (a unique token is generated per job, and is valid for the lifetime of the job)